Frances Allen: Career and research

-From 1970 to 1971 she spent a sabbatical at New York University and acted as adjunct professor for a few years afterward.
+From 1970 to 1971 Allen spent a sabbatical at New York University and acted as adjunct professor for a few years afterward.
 Another sabbatical brought her to Stanford University in 1977.
+Allen taught Anita Borg, and was the only woman professor of Borg's while she was in graduate school.
+Allen was also named the Chancellor’s Distinguished Lecturer and Mackay Lecturer at the University of California, Berkeley and Regents Lecturer at the University of California, San Diego.

+Parallel computing

 From 1980 to 1995, Allen led IBM's work in the developing parallel computing area, and helped to develop software for the IBM Blue Gene project.
+She worked on PTRAN, the Parallel Translator, which was designed to take advantage of automatic parallelism through noting a program's dependency graph and distributing work across a parallel architecture.
+The system's goal was to automatically transform programs written sequentially into efficiently parallelized programs.

 Allen became the first female IBM Fellow in 1989.
+She became president of IBM's steering committee, IBM Academy, in 1995.
+In 2000, IBM began an award in her honor, the Frances E. Allen Women in Technology Mentoring Award.

-She retired from IBM in 2002, but remained affiliated with the corporation as a Fellow Emerita.
+Allen retired from IBM in 2002, but remained affiliated with the corporation as a Fellow Emerita.
 In 2007, the IBM Ph.D.
 Fellowship Award was created in her honor.
 After retiring, she remained active in programs that encourage women and girls to seek careers in science and computing.

 Her A. M. Turing Award citation reads: